AXS Alternative Growth Fund

 Diversifying programs designed to provide uncorrelated sources of return.

-*The Gross/Net Expense Ratio for the Fund does not include costs associated with any over-the-counter derivatives that provide the Fund exposure to the Overlay Strategy.
-The Investment Advisor anticipates that such exposure will indirectly subject the Fund to (i) counterparty fees of up to 0.50% (annualized) of notional exposure, and (ii) (annualized) management fees of up to 1.25% of notional exposure and performance-based incentive fees of up to 25% of new high net trading profits.
-The Adviser anticipates that the Fund’s average notional exposure to the Overlay Strategy generally ranges between approximately 100% and 200% of Fund assets.
-The performance of the Fund will be net of all such embedded counterparty, management and incentive/ performance fees.
-The Adviser has contractually agreed to waive certain fees/expenses until November 9, 2021.
-Performance would have been lower without fee waivers in effect.
+*The Fund’s investment advisor has contractually agreed to waive its fees and/or absorb expenses of the Fund to ensure that the Fund’s total annual operating expenses do not exceed on an annual basis: 0.99% Class I and 1.24% Class A of the Fund’s average daily net assets effective until January 31, 2023.
+The Gross/Net Expense Ratio for the Fund does not include costs associated with any over-the-counter derivatives that provide the Fund exposure to the Overlay Strategy.
+The advisor anticipates that any investment in the Overlay Strategy through a derivative instrument will further indirectly subject the Fund to aggregate management fees of up to 1.25% of notional exposure and performance-based incentive fees of up to 25% of new high net trading profits.
+The advisor anticipates that the Fund’s average notional exposure to the Overlay Strategy during the current fiscal year will range approximately between 100% and 200% of Fund assets.
+The performance of the Fund is net of all such embedded counterparty, management and incentive/performance fees.

 Dr. Ajay Dravid

 Chief Investment Officer